maromcik/edumdns/edumdns/edumdns_server/README.md

 7. Server transmits mDNS packets to requesting clients when discovery is enabled
 8. Transmitters automatically clean up when duration expires

-## Buffer Size

-The server uses a buffer size of 1000 for internal message channels, defined as `BUFFER_SIZE` in the crate.